gsabran/kickstart/README.md

 - You can require CSS inside `componentWillMount` of your React components (read the section to learn more)
 - You can require images so they get bundled automatically (`<img src={require('./img/check.png')} alt="" />`)
 - You can use Blaze templates with [BlazeToReact](https://atmospherejs.com/thereactivestack/blazetoreact)
+- You can use code splitting and only load the App the client is browsing (handy for excluding the admin from the main Javascript bundle)

+# Code splitting
+The AdminApp example is an example of code splitting.
+The /admin section will not be included in the main bundle and will not be loaded by the client.
+You don't want your regular users to load the big admin behind they never use.

+The script will be automatically loaded by the client once you browse the /admin section.

 # Testing
  - lint: `npm run lint`